 Conflict of Interest

-To maintain the public and donors’ trust, we must avoid any conflict of interest or the appearance of a conflict of interest.
+To maintain the public and donors’ trust and credibility, we must avoid any conflict of interest or the appearance of a conflict of interest.
 Therefore, we avoid any activity or outside interest which conflicts, or appears to conflict, with the best interest of The Hotline.
 Additionally, employees, volunteers, and the board of directors must disclose any actual or potential conflict of interest or business dealings with The Hotline.